Should I get tested for chlamydia?

 You can’t tell if you have chlamydia just by the way you feel.
 The only way to know for sure if you have chlamydia is to get tested — whether or not you have symptoms.

 If you’re showing any signs of chlamydia, you should get tested.
 Testing is also a good idea if you’ve had unprotected sex or if a partner has chlamydia (even if you don’t notice symptoms).
 In general, people who are sexually active should get tested for STDs, including chlamydia, about once a year.
 If you’re pregnant, get tested for chlamydia at your first prenatal visit.
-Want to know if you should be tested for chlamydia?
-Check out this quiz to find out.

 Chlamydia testing is pretty easy and painless.
 The best part about getting tested for STDs?
 Once you get it over with, it can really put your mind at ease.
 And if you DO have chlamydia, it’s best to know right away so you can take medicine and get better as soon as possible.

 Chlamydia testing can be as simple as peeing in a cup.
 Sometimes the test is done by gently rubbing your genitals with a cotton swab, to take cell samples from your urethra, vagina, cervix, or anus.
 The samples are tested for chlamydia bacteria.
 Your doctor may also be able to see chlamydia symptoms, like discharge on your cervix, during an exam.

 Chlamydia can look like other common STDs like gonorrhea, so your nurse or doctor might test for a few infections.

 The idea of getting tested may seem scary, but try not to freak out.
 STD testing is a regular part of being a responsible person and taking care of your health.
 The good news is chlamydia is totally curable with medication — so the sooner you know you have it, the faster you can get rid of it.